satomiichii/python_entry/8_caesar_cipher/prompt.md

 # Day 8: Caesar Cipher

-Create a app that encrypt or decode your entered text by shifting the alphabet by the num index.
+Create a app that encrypt or decrypt your input text by shifting the alphabet by the num index.

 Example 1:
-your input > Type = 'encrypt' Text = 'hello' Shift = 1
+your input > Type = 'encode' Text = 'hello' Shift = 1
 print > "The encoded text is ifmmp"

 Example 2:
 your input > Type = 'decode' Text = 'ifmmp' Shift = 1
-print > "The encoded text is hello."
+print > "The decoded text is hello."

 ## My Solution